 Discover the plant species of Morocco including many endemic species of great heritage value.

-Almost 15,000 photos available.
+More than 15,000 photos available.

 The site presents the vascular plants of south-west Morocco, where a considerable number of missions have been carried out since 1971, first for a thesis (Jean-Paul Peltier, 1982) and then to supervise research work (Ahmed El Aboudi, 1990 and 2000; Fouad Msanda, 1993 and 2004).
 For more information about the territory concerned, see the section entitled "Geographical divisions of Morocco".
 Teline also has photos of taxa, which are often endemic plants, from other phytogeographic regions in Morocco, sent in by various contributors.